-Every car insurance company has its own proprietary way of rating policies, so rates will vary between carriers.
+Every car insurance carrier has its own proprietary way of rating policies, so rates will vary between providers.
 Finding the best car insurance company for your needs generally involves knowing what coverage amount best suits you, shopping around and comparing quotes.

 |Company||Average annual full coverage premium||Average annual minimum coverage premium|

 Do I need liability-only or full coverage car insurance?

 Deciding how much car insurance you need is pivotal in finding the right policy for you.
 Too little coverage and you could be left with high out-of-pocket bills in the event of an accident and face financial strain.
 Too much coverage, and your budget may be strained by your premium payment.
 So, how do you know how much coverage is right for you?

 First, if you have a loan or lease on your vehicle, you’ll likely be required to buy full coverage as a condition of the financing, which could be an easy way to narrow down your options.
 If you own your vehicle outright, you can choose between liability-only and full coverage policies.
 If your vehicle is older or you otherwise feel that you have enough money to pay for damages out of pocket, you may want to choose liability-only.
 However, if paying for vehicle damages out of pocket would cause you and your family financial distress, full coverage may be the better option.

 Most insurance professionals recommend you buy higher liability coverage limits than your state’s minimum, even if you choose not to have comprehensive and collision coverage on your vehicle.
 Higher liability limits mean greater financial protection for you and your family in an at-fault accident.
 If you are unsure how to determine the right coverage amount, you always have the option of working with a licensed insurance agent for more guidance.